-You should be aware that your study, behaviour, and health matters are not confidential to individual staff members.
+You should be aware that your study, behaviour, health and wellbeing matters are not confidential to individual staff members.
 For example, if you were to share some information with your Sub-Master, you can expect your Sub-Master to share that information with the Head and/or Deputy Heads of College.